-How to Fire Employees: Reasons, Laws, Steps, Protect Your Company
+How to Fire Employees: Reasons, Laws, and Steps to Protect Your Company

 One of the least favorite jobs of upper management is firing an employee, especially if that employee has been with the company for a long time.
 Of course, there are grounds for immediate dismissal, but more than likely they just are not performing up to par.
 This guide and these steps to firing an employee will help you legally, emotionally, and functionally.